wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 ...
 ```

 The second kind of groups URLs are links that loaded via inner templates.
-Those links have no clues in current host page and they comes from JSON data and will be appended into current host page via Hanjst.
+Those links have no clues in current host page and they comes from JSON data and will be appended to current host page via Hanjst.

 In order to address this kind of issues, Hanjst suggests to generate redundancy links and put them inside a hidden `DIV` at the end of page.
 By this means, (eg08131545) will be appended more links.